tschuy/android-soil-finder/README.md

 Soil Finder for Android
 ==================

-GPS-based access to USDA-NRCS soil profile data.
+Access to USDA-NRCS soil profile data.
 Idea from [SoilWeb](https://play.google.com/store/apps/details?id=casoilresource.apps.soilweb) app.
-Took one look at it and decided to try to make a nicer one!

-To-do:
+Use:

- -   home/start screen (while waiting for GPS)
+ -   Tap location on map to get data on that area.
- -   catch no network errors
+ -   Press GPS button to load data for your location.
- -   Google Location Services in addition to GPS?
+ -   Type in paired coordinates to get data for specific location.